runehille/TodoList/README.md

 The API connects to an Azure Sql Database.

-The client will be Blazor WASM.
+The client is Blazor WASM.

+Next:

+Unit tests (Xunit)
+Repository pattern (Decouple controller from data access-logic) DTOs